ohtu2018-rv/rv-app-frontend/README.md

 `git flow feature start FEATURE-NAME` will create a new branch called `feature/FEATURE-NAME`, based on the `develop` branch.

 Make your commits, and finalize the feature by running `git flow feature finish FEATURE-NAME`.
-This will merge the branch `feature/FEATURE-NAME` to `develop` branch. **Note: you still need to push the `develop` branch to GitHub after merging the feature to `develop` !**
+This will merge the branch `feature/FEATURE-NAME` to `develop` branch.  **Note: you still need to push the `develop` branch to the server after merging the feature to `develop` !**

-Optionally, you can push the branch with command `git flow feature publish FEATURE-NAME` (Run this before the `git flow feature finish FEATURE-NAME` command.)
+Optionally, you can push the branch to the server with command `git flow feature publish FEATURE-NAME` to allow other people to develop the feature.
+After this command, you can just run `git push` to push local changes to the remote feature branch.

 ### I want to create a new hotfix